bomibear/java-fundamentals/inheritance/README.md

 The restaurant, shop, and theater class allows restaurants, shops, and theaters to be instantiated.

+Within the Theater class, movies being shown can be added and removed.

 Reviews can be added for that restaurant, shop, and theater.

 Specifically, the review system for the theater is slightly different in that it allows a user to add a review with or without a movie name.